carlos-medina/database-access-with-docker/README.md

 MYSQL_ROOT_PASSWORD="admin"
 ```

-In the *compose.yaml* file, in regard our database, we have two important information: *services:db* and *networks:mysql-net*:
+In the *compose.yaml* file, regarding our database, we have two important information: *services:db* and *networks:mysql-net*:

 ```yaml
 services: